-- 2 Set a year and a month by using the year selection spin button and the month selection spin button respectively. - 3 Click on the day to be set from the day selection box. - In the case of a calendar picker only, the day is set at this stage and the calendar picker is closed. - 4 Set a time by clicking on the time spin button of the time picker. - 5 Click on the [OK] button.
+2 Set a year and a month by using the year selection spin button and the month selection spin button respectively.

+3 Click on the day to be set from the day selection box.

+- In the case of a calendar picker only, the day is set at this stage and the calendar picker is closed. - 4 Set a time by clicking on the time spin button of the time picker.